 The closing dates for starting reception and secondary transfer September 2017 have now passed.
 Applications can still be made, but parents will need to either ring 0300 123 5012 or complete a paper application, which can be found in the back of Applying for School Places 2017-18 booklet.

-Before making an application it is very important that you read our booklet

-	Applying for School Places 2017-18, which explains the process and how places
+Before making an application it is very important that you read our booklet Applying for School Places 2017-18, which explains the process and how places are allocated.

-	are allocated.

-	Key dates in the application process can be found in our booklet Applying for

-	School Places 2017-18, page 5.
-However, please note the application deadline
+Key dates in the application process, including offer dates, can be found in our booklet Applying for School Places 2017-18, page 5.

-	dates below:

-	Please note for 2017 applications: If you are not resident in Cheshire East, but

-	live in another English Local Authority, you must apply via your home local

-	authority even if your preference is for a Cheshire East school.
-If you are

-	resident in Northern Ireland, Scotland or Wales, you may apply direct to

-	Cheshire East using this application form.
-Information for overseas residents is

-	available on our Advice and Guidance page.
+Please note for 2017 applications: If you are not resident in Cheshire East, but live in another English Local Authority, you must apply via your home local authority even if your preference is for a Cheshire East school.
+If you are resident in Northern Ireland, Scotland or Wales, you may apply direct to Cheshire East using this application form.
+Information for overseas residents is available on our Advice and Guidance page.